Encoders are used to define formats into which raw sources should be

 You can also pass

-bitrate=x explicitly instead of a quality.
+bitrate=x explicitly instead of a

-The default dimensions are liquidsoap's default,
+quality.
+The default dimensions are liquidsoap’s default, from the

 You can also control quality using

 The flac encoding format comes in two flavors:

 %flacis the native flac format, useful for file output but not for streaming purpose

 %ogg(%flac,...)is the ogg/flac format, which can be used to broadcast data with icecast